HDA News

 A Brush with Bruxism

 When nicotine is inhaled during vaping, it acts as a muscle stimulant.
-A potential side effect of this muscle stimulant can be a case of bruxism.
-Bruxism is the act of grinding your teeth or continually pushing your jaw forward, which can lead to your teeth breaking, cracking, or suffering some other form of damage or other oral health complications.
+A potential side effect of this muscle stimulant can result in bruxism.
+Bruxism is the act of grinding your teeth or continually pushing your jaw forward, which can lead to your teeth breaking or cracking.
+It can also cause mouth sores, misaligned teeth, and other oral health complications.
+While you can develop bruxism even if you’ve never smoked cigarettes or used vape products before, vape and cigarette smokers are more likely to experience this negative effect due to the stimulating properties of nicotine.

-Do you need the services of one of the top gum disease doctors in Mercer County, NJ?
-If so, contact Hamilton Dental to schedule an appointment today!
+Do you need the services of one of the top gum disease doctors in Mercer County, NJ, or are you concerned about the effects of vaping on your teeth or gums?
+Contact Hamilton Dental Associates to schedule an appointment today.
+We are here to help you achieve the healthy and beautiful smile you’ve always wanted!